biswarup90/agent_handle_time/README.md

 This data is for a particular organisation using this contact center.
 Each row represents an interaction between an agent and a customer(contact).
 This contact center supports 3 media channels - telephony, chat & email.

-NOTE: in the constants file you will notice two names frequently appearing - lion king and maersk.
+NOTE: in the constants file you will notice two names frequently appearing - lion king and m.
 These are two orgs for which we got data initially.
 Finally we got proper data only for lion king and all our modelling are based on that.

 ## How to Execute the project
 The project is designed to consume data from data.csv & go through various steps.
 Each of the steps are executed in a file.
 Following are the details: